 120x170cm (4ft x 5ft 7) – Used in wide entrances and under small coffee tables or under computer chairs.

-160x230cm (5ft 3 x 7ft 7) – The most popular size, one used for the family area and this may vary slightly.
+160x230cm (5ft 3 x 7ft 7) – The most popular size, used for family areas.
 This size is ideal to suit the setting of the family room with the seating around the rug; the rug can go right up to the couch but still show lots of floor.
 You will also find the greatest selection of designs and colours in this size.

-190x280cm (6ft 3 x 9ft 3) – Very similar to size above just slightly larger and used in larger living rooms and under dining tables.
+190x290cm (6ft 3 x 9ft 8) – Very similar to size above just slightly larger and used in larger living rooms and under dining tables.

-240x330cm (7ft 11 x 10ft 10) – This isn’t as common, however there is a limited amount around but styles, colours are few to choose from..
-This size is ideal for dining rooms, theatre rooms larger than normal living rooms.
+240x330cm (7ft 11 x 10ft 10) – This isn’t as common, however there is a limited amount around and styles and colours are few to choose from.
+This size is ideal for dining rooms and theatre rooms that are larger than normal living rooms.

-300x400cm (10 x 13ft 2) – Very uncommon size and many don’t stock them due to price and space required to display such a big rug, although can be ordered in as per customer orders.
+300x400cm (10 x 13ft 2) – Very uncommon size and many don’t stock them due to price and space required to display such a big rug.
+These can be ordered in as per customer orders.
 It is used under dining table which allows the chairs to remain on the rug when pulled back, also used in living rooms and theatre rooms.

 Square Shape Rugs